franksprich/ngrx-app-angular-developer/README.md

 ```

 ## Routing Step-by-step
+The Git branch `routing` depicts an early state of the application which concentrates
+on the integration of the routing.
+CLI: `git checkout routing`.
 1. Create a module AppRouting via `ng g m appRouting --flat` (creates the file: `app-routing.module.ts`)
 2. Import and add AppRouting to `app.module.ts` `import {AppRoutingModule} from "./app-routing.module";`
     ```typescript